Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 Step four: Prepare the simple guacamole.
 Place three avocados, juice from 1 lime, and salt to taste in a bowl.
 Use a fork or whisk to mash it up and stir until the guacamole is creamy.
 Set it aside.

 Step five: Warm the tortillas.
-You can start by heating your corn tortillas.
 You can do this in a pan over medium heat.
-Once the pan is hot, place a few tortillas into the pan and heat for 30-45 seconds, and then flip and heat another 30-45 seconds.
+Once the pan is hot, place each tortilla into the pan and heat for 30-45 seconds, and then flip and heat for another 30-45 seconds.

 You can also wrap 6 tortillas in tin foil and place them in a preheated oven at 450 degrees Fahrenheit for about 8 minutes.